marksidell/dynips/README.md

       "new_ip":"<after a change, the new IP of the hostname>" }

-Finally, you can find out the current IP for an hostname by omitting the key from a request:
+Finally, you can find out the current IP for a hostname by omitting the key from a request:

     https://<dynip-server>/dynips?host=<hostname>